sourcegraph/handbook/content/departments/people-talent/background-check-policy.md

 **When filling out my background check, who should I list as my 'Most Recent Employer'?**

-- Please list your most recent employers within the past 5 years, starting with your current role at Sourcegraph (Sourcegraph contact: people-ops@sourcegraph.com).
+- Please list your most recent employers within the past 5 years, starting with your current role at Sourcegraph (Sourcegraph contact: Marija Petrovic, people-ops@sourcegraph.com).
 Select the 'Current Position' checkbox for your current role.

 **I do not have contact information for my previous employer.
 What should I do?**